 Statistics

+The germination dataset was not normally distributed; thus, non-parametric tests (e.g., Kruskal-Wallis and Mann-Whitney U test) were applied to check the statistical significance of the data exploration results concerning the effect of the four different classification variables on the morphometric characteristics of orchid seeds.

-A Factor Analysis for Mixed Data (FAMD), illustrated in Figure 3, was employed to analyze the similarity between species in the dataset, taking into account variables such as E:S ratio, habitat shadiness, growth form, climate zone, and germination type.
-In an additional approach, we utilized a combined index comprising all the previously mentioned traits.
+A Factor Analysis for Mixed Data (FAMD), illustrated in Figure 3, was employed to analyse the similarity between species in the dataset, taking into account variables such as E:S ratio, habitat shadiness, growth form, climate zone, and germination type.
+In an additional approach, and based on the results from the rest of the analysis, we utilised a combined index comprising all the previously mentioned traits.
 Each trait, based on its level, was assigned a binary value of 0 or 1 for each species.
 By summing these values, we calculated a Trait Index (TI) ranging from a minimum of 0 to a maximum of 4.
-For instance, and considering one of the two extremes, if an orchid species exhibits defiant germination, is typically found in shaded habitats, is terrestrial, and has a distribution mainly in temperate climate regions, then it is assigned a value of 4.
-Conversely, if the germination is compliant, the orchid is found in open habitats, is epiphytic, and has a distribution mainly in the tropics, it is assigned a value of 0.
-Values between 0 and 4 arise from various combinations of the parameters for each species.
+For instance, and considering one of the two extremes, if an orchid species exhibits defiant germination, is typically found in shaded habitats, is terrestrial, and has a distribution mainly in temperate climate regions, then it is assigned a value of 4, and refers to the species in the mycoheterotrophic end of the auto-heterotrophy continuum.
+Conversely, if the germination is compliant, the orchid is found in open habitats, is epiphytic, and has a distribution mainly in the tropics, it is assigned a value of 0, referring to the species on the autotrophic end of the continuum.
+Values between 0 and 4 arise from various combinations of the parameters for each species with variable placements across the mycoheterotrophy continuum.
+We use the TI in order to place all different factors on a single linear scale.

-The germination dataset was not normally distributed; thus, non-parametric tests (e.g., Kruskal-Wallis and Mann-Whitney U test) were applied to check the statistical significance of the data exploration results concerning the effect of the four different classification variables on the morphometric characteristics of orchid seeds.

-An agglomerative hierarchical clustering (Fig. 5) was performed.
-The embryo length to seed length (E:S) ratio was used as the clustering factor, and the distance matrix created was calculated based on the Euclidean distance, with linkage performed using the complete linkage method.

 A Generalized Linear Model (GLM) (Fig. 4) with a binomial error structure and logit link, using E:S [second-degree polynomial: y = C + b1(E:S) + b2(E:S)²] as a predictor and germination class as the response variable, was conducted to identify the effect of seed architecture on germination behaviour.

-A variable tree (Fig. 6) was created to represent the dataset.
+However, because this analysis does not take into consideration the chemical treatment duration, the second factor of the germination type classification, the results might be somewhat distorted due to species that achieve high germination percentages after long chemical durations.
+A variable tree (Fig. 5) was created to represent the dataset.
 Following expert reasoning, the variables were ordered in a postulated hierarchical scale, where the first variable might have an effect on the subsequent ones: 1) climate zone, 2) habitat shadiness, 3) growth form, and 4) germination.

 Additionally, as the majority of the data were from the subfamilies Orchidoideae (91/203) and Epidendroideae (89/203), data exploration was also performed at the subfamily level for these two groups separately.
 For the three other subfamilies (Cypripedioideae, Vanilloideae, Apostasioideae), the small number of observations in each did not allow exploration of the relationships between E:S and the four investigated variables.

 Finally, the same data analysis was conducted with the calculated volume of the seeds based on the proposed formulas by Arditti (Arditti et al. 1979), but no differences compared to E:S ratio data were observed in the final results.
-For brevity, this analysis is not further discussed.
+We also investigated potential correlations between germination behaviour and absolute seed and embryo dimensions but no statistically significant results were observed.
+For brevity, these analyses are not discussed further.

 For the complete family dataset, all statistical tests were performed, and the diagrams were created using R version 3.6.3 (R Development Core Team, 2005).